UARK-AICV/TSRNet/README.md

 ```

 ## Acknowledgment
-A part of this code is adapted from these previous work: [Jiang et al.](https://github.com/MediaBrain-SJTU/ECGAD)
+A part of this code is adapted from these previous works: [Jiang et al.](https://github.com/MediaBrain-SJTU/ECGAD) and [Phan et al.](https://github.com/UARK-AICV/ECG_SSL_12Lead)

 ## FAQ
 If you have any questions, please feel free to create an issue on this repository or contact us at <tanb@uark.edu> / <hieu.hoang2020@ict.jvn.edu.vn>.